Features

 - The supported firmware version of XDCAM Station is v2.01 or higher.

-- The Source Browser of Media Composer 8.6 and later may slow downlinking of clips and folders on XDCAM Station due to its various auto-detection features.
+- The Source Browser of Media Composer 8.6 and later may slow down linking of clips and folders on XDCAM Station due to it's various auto-detection features.

-- It is recommended to perform a folder link to the XDCAM Station device “INTERNAL” folder as opposed to the root folder of the XDCAM Station device.
+- It is recommended to perform a folder link to the XDCAM Station devices “INTERNAL” folder as opposed to the root folder of the XDCAM Station device.
 Linking to the root folder of the XDCAM Station will work, but a “Bin Selection” window will be displayed which may cause inconvenience.

-- Linking growing files or stream case clips is not sufficient with Media Composers Source Browser.
-Follow the instructions earlier in this document about how to link growing files.
-A copy of a stream chase clip is created once it finishes growing.
-This occurs when performing a Refresh In-Progress AMA Clips operation with clips on the internal XDS that are being created by a copy from the PD or SxSdrives.
+- A copy of a streamchase clip is created once it finishes growing.
+This occurs when performing a Refresh In-Progress AMA Clips operation with clips on the internal XDS that are being created by a copy from the PD or SxS drives.
 This occurs if the XDS Transcode menu option is set to “On”.

 - Realtime playback is not supported when accessing XAVC HD files on the XDCAM Station directly.